XelophCode/simple-blender-pipeline/README.md

 ### Installing the Godot Addon:

 Open the 'simple_blender_pipeline_1.x.x.zip/godot' folder.
-Inside you will find an 'addon' folder.
-Extract this 'addon' folder to your Godot project's root directory.
+Inside you will find an 'addons' folder.
+Extract this 'addons' folder to your Godot project's root directory.
 The file system should look like this:<br>

 <br>